thacherT1D/webdevstuff/Agile_Project_Management/Group_New_Technology_Project.desc.md

 ## Present your work to the class

-* Be prepared to spend ~10 minutes presenting your work to the class.
+* Be prepared to spend 5-10 minutes presenting your work to the class
+* Each team member should speak in the presentation
+* Should state problem statement and how your application solves it
+* Highlight some of the technology used in building the application, especially the interesting parts
+* Demo the main / unique functionality of the application
+* Speak to some of the challenges that were encountered during development and how those were overcome

 ---

 This is a realistic approximation of what developing real products on a software team is like.
-You will have approximately 20-25 hours of class time to work on this. **It will not be enough time to do a good job on this project**.
+You will have approximately 25 hours of class time to work on this. **It will not be enough time to do a good job on this project**.
 Plan on spending extra time outside of class, and coordinate this time with your team.
 This is another Big Deal Week, and you should put maximum effort into making it successful.
 You can and should use your teammates, classmates on other teams, and your instructors as learning resources, but this should be your own work.